10 Rome's best monuments

 This building dates back to the 2nd century A.D. and is one of the greatest works of Roman architecture.
 The highlight of the Pantheon of Agrippa is the precision and harmony of its construction as well as the central oculus of the dome through which sunlight penetrates giving the temple a unique atmosphere.

-This monument is well worth a visit at any time of the year but I recommend you visit it especially on June 21 (during the summer solstice) to see the sunlight pass through the oculus perpendicularly or on Pentecost Sunday when after the 10:30 AM mass a shower of red petals is thrown through the oculus in remembrance of the descent on the apostles of the Holy Spirit.
+This monument is well worth a visit at any time of the year but I recommend a guided visit especially on June 21 (during the summer solstice) to see the sunlight pass through the oculus perpendicularly or on Pentecost Sunday when after the 10:30 AM mass a shower of red petals is thrown through the oculus in memory of the descent on the apostles of the Holy Spirit.
 It is a beautiful spectacle!

 Besides being a church, the Pantheon of Agrippa is also a royal pantheon since there are the tombs of Vittorio Emanuele II, Umberto I and Margaret of Savoy and even that of the Renaissance painter Raphael.